-A study of the principles and practices of facilitating development of oral language, thinking skills, and literacy in emergent learners through fluent readers and writers along with how to effectively accommodate others whose literacy development has been delayed.
-Students will gain knowledge in practical classroom methods, instructional materials, and individualized strategies to facilitate literacy development through a balanced literacy approach.
+A study of the principles and practices of facilitating the development of reading, writing, speaking, and listening skills for readers and writers along the developmental continuum (K-8).
+Teacher candidates will gain knowledge in practical classroom methods, including quality assessment, instructional design, and individualized strategies to facilitate literacy development for today's diverse learners and aligned with the Science of Reading.